The Endocrine System: An Overview

 Other Hormone-Producing Structures

-The atria of the heart contain specialized cells that secrete atrial natriuretic factor resulting in decreased blood volume, blood pressure, and blood sodium concentration.
+The atria of the heart contain specialized cells that secrete atrial natriuretic peptide (or factor, or hormone - ANP or ANF or ANH, depending on the text) resulting in decreased blood volume, blood pressure, and blood sodium concentration.

 The gastrointestinal tract contains enteroendocrine cells throughout the mucosa that secrete hormones to regulate digestive functions.